 Laptops with the Longest Battery Life

 No matter how stacked its specs are, a laptop is useless if it can't hold a charge.
 Fortunately, there are plenty of notebooks that go the distance.
-Using our Laptop Mag Battery Test, which involves continuous Web surfing over Wi-Fi at 100 nits of brightness, we've identified the longest-lasting notebooks on the market.
-We're talking more than 10 hours of endurance, which should more than suffice for that cross-country flight, a long day of meetings or multiple, back-to-back classes.
+Using our Laptop Mag Battery Test 2.0, which involves continuous Web surfing over Wi-Fi at 150 nits of brightness, we've identified the longest-lasting notebooks on the market.
+We're talking more than 9 hours of endurance, which should more than suffice for that cross-country flight, a long day of meetings or multiple, back-to-back classes.

 If you want a truly fantastic keyboard, durable chassis and strong performance, look no further than the ThinkPad T470.
-The T470 makes room for an optional extended battery that gives this 14-inch laptop over 17 hours of endurance (with its non-touch display).
+The T470 makes room for an optional extended battery that gives this 14-inch laptop over 16 hours of endurance (with its optional, 6-cell battery).
 You can charge the laptop over a proprietary ThinkPad connector or via its Thunderbolt 3 port, which allows you to juice the laptop and output to multiple monitors over a single wire.
 A durable, MIL-SPEC-tested chassis helps this long-lasting business notebook stand up to the rigors of all-day business travel.

 Pros: Best-in-class keyboard; Speedy PCIe SSD; Durable design; Thunderbolt 3 charging;

 Key Specs: 14.1-inch display; Up to 1920 x 1080 screen resolution; Up to Core i7 CPU; 3.48 pounds / 3.88 pounds (6-cell battery)